ShawnMurdzek-NOAA/osse_ob_creator/README.md

 3. `cron_run_synthetic_ob_creator.sh`: Bash script that runs `run_synthetic_ob_creator.py`.
 Can be run as a cron job.

+4. `environment.yml`: Python environment used by this program.

-4. `run_synthetic_ob_creator.py`: Helper program that submits a bunch of bash jobs (up to a certain limit).
+5. `run_synthetic_ob_creator.py`: Helper program that submits a bunch of bash jobs (up to a certain limit).
 Failed jobs are also retried.

-5. `synthetic_ob_creator_param.yml`: Input settings for the synthetic observation creation program.
+6. `synthetic_ob_creator_param.yml`: Input settings for the synthetic observation creation program.

+7. `example/`: Example case.

-6. `fix_data`: Fixed input data (e.g., UAS site location text files).
+8. `fix_data/`: Fixed input data (e.g., UAS site location text files).

-7. `main`: Various programs needed to create synthetic observations.
+9. `main/`: Various programs needed to create synthetic observations.
 Inputs can either be specified within each of these programs or within `synthetic_ob_creator_param.yml`.

     1. `add_obs_errors.py`: Reads a series of prepBUFR CSV files and adds random observation errors.